-A sort of mini-land in its own right, Fortress Explorations is a four-story complex comprised of ten individual exhibits housed throughout the fortress’ domes and towers.
-It may be most easily understood as a museum of arts and sciences concealed within a grand Renaissance palace tucked away in one of the most extravagant theme parks on Earth.
-And like a modern (and yet ancient) reimagining of Tom Sawyer Island, every nook and cranny is open for exploration.
+The Renaissance-era fortress of golden domes and stone catwalks is a land in its own right: a four-story complex comprised of ten individual exhibitions housed throughout hidden towers and domes.
+In fact, Fortress Explorations is essentially a museum of arts and sciences concealed within the Renaissance palace, tucked away in one of the most spectacular theme parks on Earth.

 Even with all of its oversized wonder, the most breathtaking and beautiful element within this ancient citadel of knowledge must be the Chamber of Planets.
 Residing in the Fortress's main golden dome, guests here can manipulate antique cranks and cogs to send metal planets revolving around a glowing Sun.